Events

 Roundtable panel, ‘Representing Asian-German Relations in Music at Home and Abroad’.
 Participants: John Gabriel, Amanda Hsieh, and Daniel Walden

-Reading group, 1 June 2022 Online
+Reading group, 1 June 2022 online

 Agnew, Vanessa.
 ‘The colonialist beginnings of comparative musicology’, 41–60.
 In Germany’s colonial pasts, ed.
 Eric Ames, Marcia Klotz, and Lora Wildenthal.
 Lincoln: University of Nebraska Press, 2005.